Sal7one/knowledge-is-power-Modded-APK-/README.md

 - works offline or with ps4

+## Safety

+Check for yourself (Origial ads tracking was not removed)

+<a href="https://www.virustotal.com/gui/file/da3532f584aae774a142fded6fd116566bac026bfd92f124c0b3007752022a0c/detection"> Virus Total </a>

 ## Download

-Just check the release page to download the apk
+ - Just check the release page to download the apk

+- Original release from 2019
+   <a href="https://drive.google.com/open?id=1VlxxJZjv89MUNQitroIwgNzwvxkpnxgi"> Google Drive </a>